Who are we?

 - We believe it is necessary to protect or defend our rights, property or the safety of staff, volunteers, visitors to our offices or website

 Blood Cancer UK will only use your personal information when we have your explicit consent or if the requirement falls under legitimate interest.
 You have the right to withdraw your consent at any time.
 You also have the right to ask Blood Cancer UK to stop using your personal information for direct marketing purposes.
-Simply contact our Supporter Relations team – whose details are below – and they will amend and update your contact preferences.
+Simply contact our Supporter Relations team and they will amend and update your contact preferences.
+You can call our Supporter Relations team on 0808 169 5155 or email [email protected].

 - Right to object to automated decisions: In a situation where a data controller is using your personal information in a computerised model or algorithm to make decisions “that have a legal effect on you” without human intervention, you have the right to object.
 Blood Cancer UK does not undertake any complex computerised decision-making that produces legal effects.